 There is Free WiFi in the entire airport.
 There are not many comfortable places to sit/sleep. – brassratgirl

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Sacramento International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Sacramento International Airport.

 What to Expect

 After security checkpoints close for the night, all passengers are restricted to the landside areas, and must re-clear security the next day when the checkpoints open.
 Reviewers report that the terminals are clean and conducive for sleeping, with comfortable chairs located in various landside spots.
 There are reportedly armrest-free benches and some comfortable couches near the light rail station in Terminal B. Some travellers found sanctuary in a “quiet room” near the security checkpoints in Terminal A, while others found some comfortable couches near the escalators.
 While terminal lighting is dimmed during the late-night hours, travellers suggest having earplugs or noise-cancelling headphones to drown out the continuous public service announcements.
 For uninterrupted sleep, there are hotels within a quick shuttle ride of the airport.
-See Airport Hotels in the airport guide below.
+See Airport Hotels in the guide below or read some traveller airport reviews for more tips.

-- Four Points by Sheraton Sacramento International Airport – (5 minutes from the airport) Free 24-hour airport shuttle is available. » Check Rates
+- Four Points by Sheraton Sacramento International Airport » Check Rates

-- Homewood Suites by Hilton Sacramento Airport Natomas – (5 minutes from the airport) Free 24-hour airport shuttle is available. » Check Rates
+- Homewood Suites by Hilton Sacramento Airport Natomas » Check Rates

 Airport WiFi / Internet